 Raspberries, Greek mythology has it, were once white.
 Then along came Zeus’ nursemaid, Ida, who pricked her finger on a thorn and stained them red.
-According to one source, Rubus idaeus, its botanical name, means ‘bramble bush of Ida’.
-Actually, ‘rubus‘ mean red in Latin and Ida was the name of the mountain in Phrygia upon which it grew.
-In fact, the fruit is white before ripening, but white raspberries also occur from time to time due to a recessive gene that suppresses the production of anthocyanins.
+According to one source, Rubus subgenus Idaeobatus, the botanical name for the fruit, means ‘bramble bush of Ida’.
+Actually, rubus means red in Latin and Ida was the name of the mountain in Phrygia upon which it grew.
+In fact, they are white before ripening, but white raspberries also occur from time to time due to a recessive gene that suppresses the production of anthocyanins.

 2. Red and yellow, black and purple.

 Raspberries come in many colours.
-Rubus occidentalis is a black raspberry not to be confused with blackberry which is Rubus idaeobatus.
-Black raspberry is native to North America.
-The red variety is supposed to have been brought from Asia over the Bering Strait, but birds may just as easily have introduced them to North America.
-The purple ones are a hybrid of red and black.
-The yellow or Golden kinds are inheritors of that recessive gene.
+Rubus occidentalis is a black raspberry not to be confused with blackberry which is Rubus but one of a different species.
+The black variety is native to North America.
+The red variety, Rubus idaeus, is supposed to have been brought from Asia over the Bering Strait, but birds may just as easily have introduced them to North America.
+Purple ones are a hybrid of red and black.
+Yellow or golden raspberries are inheritors of that recessive gene.

 When picked, blackberries retain their core.
 Raspberries do not.
 They are hollow inside.